Monthly Tech-Tip from Tony Hansen SignUp

 An underglaze tissue transfer with clear overglaze at cone 6

 This was applied at leather hard stage on Plainsman M370, bisque fired on, dipped in clear G2926B glaze, then fired at cone 6.
-The transfer was purchasing online.
+The transfer was purchasing online and is made using the silky screening process.
 Since the pigment contains cobalt it does feather somewhat at the edges, this would be less of an issue at low temperature.

 Inbound Photo Links